 “You have to see these people face-to-face and meet in a mutually agreed location,” Detective Lohman suggested.
 “If you’re going to buy a used car, meet in a location where there are a lot of people.
 Never meet at night in a dark place where there are no people around.”

 Some used car sellers will roll back the miles on the automobile’s odometer, so it’s important to check the miles before making a purchase.

-“When you’re buying a used vehicle, ask for vehicle maintenance records so you can verify what the miles are at the time of purchase,” Detective Lohman said.
+“When you’re buying a used car, ask for vehicle maintenance records so you can verify what the miles are at the time of purchase,” Detective Lohman said.
 “These are things you should be wary of when you’re buying a used car.”

 According to the Department of Motor Vehicles, an odometer fraud scam occurs when someone has tampered with a vehicle's odometer to make it look as if the vehicle has lower mileage.
 The DMV recommends whenever possible, ask for vehicle maintenance records for the used car you're considering, and try to match up the recordings to the actual current odometer reading.

 5. Avoid Offers That Are Too Good to Be True